pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

   }
 </style>
 ```
-`white-space` is a property that lets us tweak how words and other inline/inline-block elements wrap.
+#ImportantPoint `white-space` is a property that lets us tweak how words and other inline/inline-block elements wrap.
 By setting it to `nowrap`, we instruct the container to never break lines.
 That, in tandem with `overflow: auto`, allows us to achieve a horizontally-scrollable element.

 We'll learn more about the `white-space` property in Module 6, when we talk about [text wrapping](https://courses.joshwcomeau.com/css-for-js/06-typography-and-media/03-text-overflow).